 In addition, you can always visit some of the three million saunas in Finland, go to the amusement parks, or attend crayfish parties.
 The choice is all yours.

 Kevin Hodgon is a travel blogger who loves unusual trips.
 On his travels, he likes to explore at a fast pace cramming as much as possible into his day, but not over doing it to miss the beauty around him.
 Kevin loves to talk about his experiences and share his travel knowledge via guides and articles on his blog.
-More of Kevin’s work can be found on Instagram, Facebook, Twitter or his Blog.
+More of Kevin’s work can be found on Instagram, Facebook and Twitter.